 Peripherals & Accessories

-When deciding on peripheral devices such as printers, speakers, docks, external hard drives, etc, please remember to take residence hall desk space into account.
+When deciding on peripheral devices such as printers, speakers, docks, external hard drives, etc, take your residence hall desk space into account.

 Personal printers should plug directly into your computer via USB connection.
-Wireless printing is not permitted on our network due to interference with the campus wifi network.
+Wireless printing is not permitted due to interference with the campus wifi network.

-Additionally, all students are provided with a lifelong Gmail@Valpo account which includes full Google Drive functionality.
+Additionally, all students are provided with a lifelong Gmail@Valpo account which includes the full suite of Google Apps and Google Drive functionality.

 College / Program Requirements